-- DO begin the exercises in the Canadian Cancer Society booklet Exercises After Breast Surgery: A Guide for Women included in the information kit found on line at www.bccancer.bc.ca/breastkit - DO place your arm (surgical side) on a pillow if you have had axillary lymph node dissection.
+- DO begin the exercises in the Canadian Cancer Society booklet Exercises After Breast Surgery: A Guide for Women - DO place your arm (surgical side) on a pillow if you have had axillary lymph node dissection.
 The arm should not be higher than shoulder level.
-Do this for 45 minutes, two to three times per day - DO use your arm as normally as possible, within the limits of pain and incisional pulling, for the activities of daily living (ADL) such as grooming, washing and eating - DO check with the breast health nurse or surgeon if you have any questions about an activity - DO eat a balanced diet with generous portions of protein-rich foods such as poultry, meat, fish, eggs, legumes, milk and cheese.
-Include high fibre foods such as fruit, vegetables, whole grain bread and cereal, and drink plenty of fluids (six to eight cups or two litres daily) - DO watch for signs of constipation if you are taking pain medications with codeine.
+Do this for 45 minutes, two to three times per day - DO use your arm as normally as possible, within the limits of pain and incisional pulling, for the activities of daily living (ADL) such as grooming, washing and eating - DO check with the breast health nurse or surgeon if you have any questions about an activity - DO watch for signs of constipation if you are taking pain medications with codeine.
 Increasing fluid intake, exercise and increased fibre can help.
 Occasionally, laxatives may be needed.